-In today’s blog, we will see that how we can perform stock sentiment analysis using the headlines of a newspaper.
+In today’s blog, we will see how we can perform stock sentiment analysis using the headlines of a newspaper.
 We will predict if the stock market will go up or down.
-This is a simple but very interesting project due to its prediction power, so without any further due.
+This is a simple but very interesting project due to its prediction power, so without any further due, Let’s do it…

 Step 1 – Importing libraries required for Stock Sentiment Analysis.

 import pandas as pd import pickle import joblib from sklearn.ensemble import RandomForestClassifier from sklearn.feature_extraction.text import CountVectorizer from sklearn.metrics import confusion_matrix,accuracy_score

 Step 3 – Cleaning our data.

 headlines = cleaned_df = df.copy() cleaned_df.replace('[^a-zA-Z]', ' ',regex=True,inplace=True) cleaned_df.replace('[ ]+', ' ',regex=True,inplace=True) for row in range(len(df)): headlines.append(' '.join(str(x) for x in cleaned_df.iloc[row,2:]).lower())

 - We are using regex here to replace everything that’s not a-z or A-Z by a space.

 - Then we are just removing the extra spaces using regex.

 - Finally, we are converting everything to lowercase, joining every headline from column 2 to 27 (because column 0 is a timestamp and column 1 is a label) and appending it to our headlines array.